If you have not read my previous blogs on this area please go to

 Lends towards absolute subjectivity.
 There is no evidence for 'subjectivity' in Scripture

 A one off experience or ritualised form can become the 'on going' permanent qualification in their life.
 I believe this is seen in many sacramental Churches where the form lacks power.
 I have, to be fair, also heard of dynamic empowering happening in traditional settings where charismatic empowerment is genuinely anticipated.
+This I think surprises some as I think this is the most common 'nice' position in the wider Charismatic community.
+However I consider this the weakest from a biblical position.
+There is no evidence people simply got 'something', especially something subjective, when we read scripture we read a direct expectation that objective evidence would be given by the Spirit.
+The argument given for this position is largely a subjective position, arguing that 'surely the Spirit could give what the Spirit wishes'.
+I think this sounds more spiritual than it is.
+Why?
+Because the actual biblical question remains, ok, "Then what do the scriptures, and the Apostles in context expect when people are empowered by the Spirit?'.
+We never speak of the Fruit of the Spirit in this way, that "maybe the Spirit will produce it or not".
+No, rather, we know the fruit of the Spirit and we expect the fruit, we inspect for it when it is lacking.
 GROUP 2.
 SOME CHARISMATICS / PENTECOSTALS INCLUDING FOUR SQUARE Tongues are anticipated but they do not emphasize the concept of ‘initial evidence’.
 Strength There is a focus on receiving the power of the Holy Spirit Weakness The precedental link between Baptism in the Holy Spirit and Tongues in scripture is not just 'happen stance' as this view holds but there is clear causal language in scripture.

 GROUP 3.